- Up to 1 hour per day

 More about breeding

 It is genetically proven that two blenheim parents can only produce blenheim puppies.
-Therefore, with effect from 16 April 2007, The Kennel Club will only accept the registration of blenheim puppies produced from two blenheim parents.
+Therefore, with effect from 16 April 2007, puppies produced from two blenhiem parents will only be accepted for Kennel Club registration if they are blenhiem.

 Sign up to The Kennel Club